Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?: Datasets, Models and Implementation Details

-This dataset contains 6,212 high-quality artifact-free CT scans of 2,870 patients, where 3,107 are in the arterial phase and 3,105 in the venous phase.
+The JHH dataset contains 6,212 high-quality artifact-free CT scans of 2,870 patients, where 3,107 are in the arterial phase and 3,105 are in the venous phase.
 The CT scans in this dataset have a spacing of 0.5 mm, providing 4 million CT slices in total.
 This dataset can be split into a training set of 3,151 CT scans and a testing set of 1,958 CT scans.
-For all 6,212 CT scans of the dataset, a total of 25 anatomical structures are annotated, including the 17 structures we use as anatomy-aware CT reconstruction metrics.
+For all 6,212 CT scans of the dataset, a total of 25 anatomical structures are annotated by a group of 21 radiologists for over three years, including the 17 structures we use as anatomy-aware CT reconstruction metrics.
 The 25 annotated anatomical structures are: aorta, left adrenal gland, right adrenal gland, common bile duct, celiac artery, colon, duodenum, gall bladder, postcava, left kidney, right kidney, liver, pancreas, pancreatic duct, superior mesenteric artery, intestine, spleen, stomach, veins, left renal vein, right renal vein, common bile duct, pancreatic PDAC, pancreatic cyst, and pancreatic PNET.

-This dataset is used both in training the anatomy segmentator, autoencoder, and the latent diffusion model to build the anatomy-aware CT reconstruction metrics and prepared for the \loss\ framework.
+This dataset is used both in training the anatomy segmentator, autoencoder, and the latent diffusion model to build the anatomy-aware CT reconstruction metrics and is prepared for the \loss\ framework.
 Note that the anatomy segmentator is trained on the training set, whereas the autoencoder and latent diffusion model are trained on the entire 6,212 CT scans.